 The registry captures the last and first names as the search criteria and returns the results.
 Requesters may also obtain a list of offenders within a radius of an address or zip code.
 The site allows users to register for community notification.

-How to Get a Background on Someone in Mississippi
+How To Get a Background Check on Someone in Mississippi

 The Fair Credit Reporting Act (FCRA) ensures data collection companies report accurate data.
 The FCRA sets guidelines on which employers can obtain data on potential employment candidates and how that information can be utilized.
 Background checks typically take 2-3 business days to process and may last 2 weeks.